CQE-AMD/diagnostic_simple_watchdog/README.md

 # diagnostic_simple_watchdog

-This package provides a simple way to add diagnostics to a ROS node.
+This package provides a simple way to add diagnostics to a ROS node, by adding a watchdog to its topics.

 Currently, this package only supports ROS1 (noetic).